 3. Include both hard and soft skills to showcase your diverse abilities

-When you write your skills section on your resume, it is important to distinguish your hard skills from your soft skills.
+When you write your skills section on your resume, it's important to distinguish your hard skills from your soft skills.

 Hard skills are technical abilities that you learn through training and education.
 These skills can be both physically and mentally demanding, and serve as a benchmark for your competency within the field of metalwork.